 Clouds of white along path of old railway line

-A favourite walk at in spring is through the wild garlic that carpets the route of the old railway line at Much Wenlock.
+A favourite walk in springtime is through the wild garlic that carpets the route of the old railway line at Much Wenlock.

 Remains of the track can still be seen along the Farley Valley and Wenlock Edge, while the embankments are now wooded and rich in wildflowers, birds and small mammals.